Is There A Clear Biblical Mandate Against Abortion

-Many theologians try and rationalize abortion by saying, "after 3 months or 4 months or more it's unacceptable to abort, but before that time it is.
-This is hypocrisy of the highest order, and nothing more than playing God to decide when life begins. e.g., tuesday it's 4 months and 29 days and not a baby, but wednesday, it is 5 months, and so it's now a baby?
-Who's to determine when it's a baby?
-The answer is, God! and He has...
+Nevertheless, many theologians try and rationalize abortion by saying, "after 3 months or 4 months or more it's unacceptable to abort, but before that time it is."
+This is hypocrisy of the highest order, and nothing more than playing God in deciding when life begins.
+For example, is it a baby on Tuesday at 4:00PM but it wasn't yet a baby on Monday 4:00 PM?
+Who's to determine when it's to be aborted and when it becomes a baby?
+The answer is, God!
+And indeed, He has...

 - "Did not he that made me in the womb make him? and did not One fashion us in the womb?